 Identify cost-generating outcome patterns

-One of the earliest signs of support-level abuse is not what customers claim, but the outcomes they repeatedly receive.
+One of the earliest signs of support-level suspicious activity is not what customers claim, but the outcomes they repeatedly receive.

-Over time, repeated refunds, often driven by refund abuse or refund fraud, quietly drain revenue without triggering immediate chargebacks.
+Over time, repeated refunds, often driven by misuse or fraud, quietly drain revenue without triggering immediate chargebacks.

 When teams review outcome patterns across tickets, they can intervene earlier, before losses grow.